Statistics report that 70% of Digital Transformation projects fail, with $900B being wasted in 2018.

 They can link it very clearly into when actions or services are going live in different locations and get immediate feedback from employees.
 Campari has also witnessed a high response rate due to the way the survey is delivered to the end-user.

-Through HappySignals, you are able to collect valuable feedback from how your end-users experience changes and services, allowing you to make data-driven decision making instead of acting of gut feelings of what you think needs changing.
+Through HappySignals, you are able to collect valuable feedback from how your end-users experience changes and services, allowing you to make data-driven decisions instead of acting of gut feelings of what you think needs changing.

 Culture can impact Digital Transformation in many different ways, therefore understanding the different impacts of your business culture and what to prepare for is vital when planning your Digital Transformation strategy.